scikit-hep/mplhep/README.md

 ### Available styles:

-- `plt.style.use(cms.ROOT)` - Default (figure 10x10 inches, full column size)
+- `plt.style.use(sty.ROOT)` - Default (figure 10x10 inches, full column size)
-- `plt.style.use(cms.ROOTlegacy])` - Same as ROOT style above, but use ROOT fonts - Helvetica, fallback to Arial - instead of TeX Gyre Heros, requires font to be already available on the system
+- `plt.style.use(sty.ROOTlegacy)` - Same as ROOT style above, but use ROOT fonts - Helvetica, fallback to Arial - instead of TeX Gyre Heros, requires font to be already available on the system
-- `plt.style.use([cms.ROOTs])` - Default (figure 6x6 inches, half column size)
+- `plt.style.use(sty.ROOTs)` - Default (figure 6x6 inches, half column size)
-- `plt.style.use([cms.fira])` - use Fira Sans
+- `plt.style.use(sty.fira)` - use Fira Sans

-- `plt.style.use(cms.firamath])` - use Fira Math
+- `plt.style.use(sty.firamath)` - use Fira Math

-- `plt.style.use(cms.ATLAS])` - use default ATLAS style from https://github.com/kratsg/ATLASstylempl, note it defaults to Helvetica, which is not supplied in this package as explained below, and will only work properly if already available on the system
+- `plt.style.use(sty.ATLAS)` - use default ATLAS style from https://github.com/kratsg/ATLASstylempl, note it defaults to Helvetica, which is not supplied in this package as explained below, and will only work properly if already available on the system

 #### Styles can be chained:
-- e.g. `plt.style.use([cms.ROOT, cms.fira, cms.firamath])`
+- e.g. `plt.style.use([sty.ROOT, sty.fira, sty.firamath])`
+- reappearing rcParams get overwritten silently

 #### Styles can be modified on the fly
 - Since styles are dictionaries and they can be chained/overwritten they can be easiely modified on the fly. e.g.
 ```
-plt.style.use(cms.ROOT)
+plt.style.use(sty.ROOT)
 plt.style.use({"font.sans-serif":'Comic Sans MS'})
 ```

 #### Styling with LaTeX
-- `plt.style.use(cms.ROOTtex])` - Use LaTeX to produce all text labels
+- `plt.style.use(sty.ROOTtex)` - Use LaTeX to produce all text labels
 - Requires having the full tex-live distro
 - True Helvetica
 - Use sansmath as the math font